-- 1. It is the policy of this institution that there shall be no unlawful discrimination against any individual at The University of Akron because of race, color, creed, sex, age, national origin, handicap, or status as a veteran. - 2.
-The University of Akron will not tolerate sexual harassment of any form in its programs and activities and prohibits discrimination on the basis of sexual orientation in employment and admissions.

-3. This nondiscrimination policy applies to all students, faculty, staff, employees, and applicants.
+- 1. It is the policy of this institution that there shall be no unlawful discrimination against any individual at The University of Akron because of race, color, religion, creed, sex, sexual orientation, gender identity, age, national origin, disability, military status, genetic information, or status as a veteran. - 2.
+The University of Akron will not tolerate sexual harassment of any form in its programs and activities, and prohibits discrimination on the basis of sexual orientation and gender identity in employment and admissions. - 3.
+This nondiscrimination policy applies to all students, faculty, staff, employees, and applicants.
 The affirmative action and equal employment opportunity officer will provide assistance with questions or complaints related to this policy.
 The University of Akron requires all faculty and graduate assistants to take a sexual harassment seminar on a periodic basis.